devplayer0/fyp/report.md

 The fact that no total system failures occurred, such as Submitty crashing or the STM32F4 boards being left in an unusable state, was actually a little surprising.
-This lack of problems did make for a smooth experience for students.
+This lack of problems made for a smooth experience for students.

 Looking at the combined grade curve graphs, it's clear that the log-log buckets would need to be adjusted if this system were to be deployed for real